Is Munich Safe To Visit? A Travel Safe Guide [2023 Update]

 Yes.
-Munich is widely recognised as being an extremely safe city.
+Munich is widely recognized as being an extremely safe city and an amazing place to visit.

 Statistics can be manipulated, however, and reality sometimes differs, but speak with almost any resident of Munich personally, and they’ll tell you the same thing in that they’re proud of how safe their city is.